 - Use the correct dose of detergent.
 Ideally, follow the recommendations of each manufacturer.
-If you pour little, all the dirt will not be removed; but also if you go over there maybe soap residue.
+If you pour a little, all the dirt will not be removed; but also if you go over there may be soap residue.
 In addition to the unnecessary expense involved.

 - Clean the filters.
 At least once a week.
 And the same with the detergent dispenser.
 If the dishes are dirty, it will be the first thing to check.
 As dirt accumulates, washing does not perform well and results in excess energy use.